frconor-ebook/meditations/_posts/2025-02-26-life-of-childhood.md

 One of the greatest gifts that God could give to any person in the 21st century is a vocation to Opus Dei.

-That\'s why after our Communion every day and our Thanksgiving after Mass, it is very good to thank God for our vocation.
+That\'s why after our Communion every day in our *Thanksgiving after Mass*, it is very good to thank God for our vocation.
 Every day of our life, it is the greatest possible gift that God could give to us.
 It is a great gift from Our loving Father.